About Chatham

 Vital records for Chatham, Washington County, Mississippi including birth certificates, death certificates, and marriage licenses are available through the Mississippi State Department of Health.
 Requests can be made online, by mail, or in person.
 The Washington County Clerk's office may also issue certified copies.
 Valid identification and proof of eligibility are required.

-To register to vote in Chatham, Mississippi, residents can register online through the Mississippi Secretary of State's website, by mail, or in person at the Washington County elections office.
+Fingerprinting services for Chatham, Mississippi residents are available through local police (where present) and authorized providers in Washington County.
+Services cover background checks, professional licensing, and employment screening.
 Mississippi requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Mississippi Secretary of State's voter lookup tool.
 For local municipal elections in Chatham, contact the Washington County Clerk's office for schedules and ballot information.

 Property records for Chatham, Mississippi are maintained by the Washington Tax Assessor's Office and the Washington County Chancery Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Washington County, including parcels in Chatham.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Washington County Chancery Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Mississippi counties provide online property record searches through their county websites.
-For in-person requests, visit the Washington County offices at the county courthouse.
 The Washington County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Chatham, Mississippi residents are available through both county and state offices.
 The Mississippi State Department of Health, Vital Records, located in Jackson, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Mississippi.
 Orders can be placed online, by mail, or in person.
 Locally, the Washington County Clerk's office issues marriage licenses and maintains marriage records for Washington County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.